jgauffin/Griffin.Data/docs/Article/Article.md

 That change (making most setters private) forces you to add behavior to your classes and ensures that the `account` logic is in one place, no matter how old your application becomes.

 That part also applies to collection properties.
-If you have an entity like this:
+Example:

 ```csharp
 public class Account